lgmoneda/data-science-management/docs/people-management/impact-risk-perf-promo.md

 # How does impact relate to performance grades and promotions?

 Considering my experience, conversations with people who worked in big tech, and articles about big tech culture (mostly from the [Pragmatic Engineer](https://www.pragmaticengineer.com/)), I consider the following model good for "self-career management."
 Notice that it is a simplification that we hope to be helpful.
+Though I believe it is useful to have clarity on this relationship, I don't think it is useful to obssess with it.
+I recommend obsessing with problem solving and excellence for your domain, which I explain in another [article](/docs/technical-leadership/tech-driven-career).

 From now on, we are using the non-reductionist definition of impact, normalized by the counterfactual evaluation exercise.
 Keep in mind that performance grades classify cycles and not individuals.